THROUGH AN INTERN’S EYES: THE WENATCHEE LEARNING TOUR

 equals in their learning, and it was beautiful.

 After Orchard Middle School, we headed over to Eastmont High School to visit the Eastmont Robotics Club.
 There were a plethora of middle school students working on robots and as they worked, they explained coding to us and how they program their robots to perform certain tasks.
-An 11 year-old girl had to use layman’s terms on what “coimg_1861de blocking” was so that we could understand her.
+An 11 year-old girl had to use layman’s terms on what “code blocking” was so that we could understand her.
 There was also this robotics club for the high schoo

 l students who compete competitively with a design that they work on collaboratively, and they talked of connectors and coding programs.
 They were explaining to us how they program their robot to move an exercise ball with just a cell phone and video game controller, and how they were able to make their robot tap on a light switch to make the light change to either a red or blue.
 The whole demonstration was quite Matrix-esque, if you ask me.